gjbunyea/www/_portfolio/02-shamslam.md

 ---

 ## Description
 ShamSlam is a table-top mental-health game that aims to teach players best coping strategies for Impostor Syndrome.
 It was initially developed for Design for Educational Games, a course taught by Erik Harpstead at CMU.
-We were inspired to create a game about Impostor Syndrome as we had each personally experienced it.
+We were inspired to create a game about Impostor Syndrome based on our own personal experiences.

 This project is still in development, as we prepare for submission to educational game competitions.